lvillani/vagrant-metadata/README.md

 ### Updating a Box

 Updating a box is easier than preparing a new one for publication.
-Let's suppose we want to publish version `2.0.0` of the `precise64` box described before: simply create a new `2.0.0` directory with the same layout as before and copy your boxes there ending up with something like:
+Let's suppose we want to publish version `2.0.0` of the `precise64` box described before: create a new `2.0.0` directory with the same layout as before and copy your boxes there ending up with something like:

     .
     └── precise64